View Document Text

 you a flat dollar amount as a “prime broker” or “trade away” fee for each trade that we have executed by a different

-your Schwab account.
-These fees are in addition to the commissions or other compensation you pay the executing
+Schwab account.
+These fees are in addition to the commissions or other compensation you pay the executing broker-

-broker-dealer.
-Because of this, in order to minimize your trading costs, we have Schwab execute most trades for
+dealer.
+Because of this, in order to minimize your trading costs, we have Schwab execute most trades for your account.

 Certain mutual funds and ETFs are made available for no transaction fee; as a result the confirmation may show “no

-such services as recordkeeping, administration, and platform fees, for the funds and ETFs on their no- transaction
+services as recordkeeping, administration, and platform fees, for the funds and ETFs on their no- transaction fee lists.

-fee lists.
 This additional revenue to the custodian will tend to increase the internal expenses of the fund or ETF.
-CAP
+CAP selects

-selects investments based on our assessment of a number of factors, including liquidity, asset exposure, reasonable
+investments based on our assessment of a number of factors, including liquidity, asset exposure, reasonable fees,

-fees, effective management, and low execution cost.
-Where we choose a no-transaction fee fund or ETF, it is because
+effective management, and low execution cost.
+Where we choose a no-transaction fee fund or ETF, it is because it has

 Products and Services Available to CAP from Schwab